Science, like truth and beauty, should be a ‘good guy’ in our world. Sometimes, however, it is hi-jacked in an unhelpful way.

-Recently, in July 2021, I had an opportunity to look at a training video.
-In the video, a clinical psychologist asserted that “there is no unifying theory” in psychology.
+For instance, in July 2021, I looked at a training video.
+In it, a clinical psychologist asserted that “there is no unifying theory” in psychology.
 I was cross about that.
-I may not seek a Grand Theory of Everything, as Professor Stephen Hawking sought, but I’d liked to have some respect as an example of a unified theory!
+I may not seek a Grand Theory of Everything, as Professor Stephen Hawking sought, but I’d liked to have some respect for you, my reader, as an example of a unified theory!

-Apparently, that ‘limitation’ was psychology’s greatest weakness.
-I was reminded of another similar event in which it was asserted that psychology does insufficient research.
-Again, the clear reference here is to ‘gold standard’ research using randomised control trials (RCT); an approach, was first proposed in 1662 by a Flemish medicinal chemist, Jan Baptistvan Helmont, when he challenged the conventional wisdom held by practitioners of his day.
+Apparently, this ‘limitation’ – possessing an insufficiently robust theory – is psychology’s greatest weakness.
+This incident reminded me of another event in which it was asserted that psychology does insufficient research.
+As rather a lot does go on, I assumed this was a clear reference here to ‘gold standard’ research using randomised control trials (RCT).
+This approach to research design was first proposed in 1662 by a Flemish medicinal chemist, Jan Baptistvan Helmont.
+He challenged the conventional wisdom held by practitioners of his day.

-Sadly, he was so ahead of his time that he was arrested, interrogated, condemned, and confined by authorities for his daring challenge (shades of Galileo!).
+Sadly, he was so ahead of his time and, for his sins, he was arrested, interrogated, condemned, and confined by authorities for his daring challenge (shades of Galileo!).
 Over the centuries, this experimental model adopted an intricate design to minimise the possibility of mistakes.
 This excellent system saved many lives and proved its worth time and time again; mainly in the world of medicine.

 Time to re-think?

 After some 350 years it might be time to consider what alternatives exist in research processes – for different disciplines.
-It is a short-sighted and dismissive claim to assume that psychology is remiss in not following current, but long-established research ‘lines’ (that were, once, heretical!).
+It is a short-sighted and dismissive claim to assume that psychology is remiss in not following a current, but long-established research ‘line’ (that was once heretical!).

-I assert that it is a category error [putting something in the wrong box] to require psychology to follow only ‘scientific’ principles of research.
-Either it is a category error or ‘science’ is a poorly defined term.
+I assert that it is a category error [putting something in the wrong box] when psychology is asked to follow only the ‘scientific’ principles of research.

-I would mind less were it not for the fact that this point was made by others many decades ago.
-As long ago as 2010 Newnham and Page referred to the “potential to bridge the scientist-practitioner gap …… it is no longer the case that integrated science and practice refers only to the use of evidence-based treatments ….
+I would mind less about this but for the fact that the point was made by others many decades ago.
+More recvently (2010), Newnham and Page referred to the “potential to bridge the scientist-practitioner gap …… it is no longer the case that integrated science and practice refers only to the use of evidence-based treatments ….
 The scientist-practitioner has the opportunity to utilize innovative methods for matching appropriate treatments, monitoring patient progress, the measurement of treatment outcomes and the management of services.”

 Source: Elizabeth A. Newnham & Andrew C. Page (2010) Bridging the gap between best evidence and best practice in mental health Clinical Psychology Review

 Human beings are unique walking theories.
-They make theories (create a story about themselves – the Script or narrative, as it sometimes called).
-They are built up from scientific fact and theory, They make meaning from theories, often when there is none.
+They make theories (create a story about themselves – the Script or narrative – as it sometimes called).
+Humans are built from scientific fact and theory.
+Very often they make meanings, new theories, when there is none.

-You can be forgiven for saying that that is not enough.
-Several billion walking theories, is even more theories that presently exist in respectable science.
+You can be forgiven for saying that’s enough.
+Several billion walking theories create even more theories that presently exist in respectable science.

-So, I am being provocative here; but for a reason – but for a good reason.
+So, I am being provocative here; but for a good reason.

 Some do-able research